fteppe/openGL/README.md

 - Gamma Correction
 - Tone mapping

-# wanted features
+## wanted features
 - more scene files to hilight different features
 - cascaded shadows
+- controllers on the different objects to interact with them through an interface.
 - a user interface to edit scenes and materials in real time.
 - instanciation for particle system.
 - use tiled rendering and a compute shader to diminish the amount of light/fragment calculation.

 It is all very simple, but allowed me to learn about a lot of different techniques.
 And I try to build the library so it is easy to add more to it fast.